Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/security.md

 ### OCSP: An Extra Layer of Trust

 To enhance security, ServiceNow enables Online Certificate Status Protocol (OCSP) by default.
-OCSP checks the certificate's revocation status, adding an extra layer of security but also introducing a potential point of failure if the OCSP endpoint becomes unresponsive.
+OCSP checks the certificate's revocation status, adding an extra layer of security but also introducing a potential point of failure if the OCSP endpoint becomes unresponsive as this will cause ServiceNow to drop the connection.
 Balancing the benefits of OCSP against its risks is crucial in maintaining a secure and reliable connection.

 ## Authentication: Proving Your Identity